pingcap/tidb-operator/en/deploy-on-aws-eks.md

   }
 }

-# Provisions a TiDB cluster in the EKS cluster
+# Provisions a node pool for the TiDB cluster in the EKS cluster
 module "tidb-cluster-a" {
   source = "../modules/aws/tidb-cluster"
   providers = {